 - Fill the bucket with water and weigh down the weeds with a brick or stone.
 You want to ensure the roots remain below the surface of the water.

-- Cover the bucket to keep out light, prevent evaporation and to stop rain making the bucket overflow.
+- Cover the bucket to keep out light, prevent evaporation, and prevent rain from making the bucket overflow.

 - Leave for approximately 1 month.
 That should be long enough to drown even perennial weeds.